-Advantages of Council Ownership Counter-arguments to Council Ownership Availability of capital.
-Council decision-making Availability of capital.
-A wider range of capital to make further capital available will be moderated raising options is available to privately-held by how the investment contributes to commercial companies.
-Exposure to capital markets places and non-commercial outcomes for the City.
-The stronger commercial disciplines on businesses.
-Council could choose to allow its companies to access normal capital markets (CCTOs already raise debt capital through the normal market).
+Advantages of Council Ownership Count ter-arguments to Council Ownership Availability of capital.
+Council decision-making to make further capital available will be moderated by how the investment contributes to commercialAvail comp lability of capital.
+A wider range of capital ng options is available to privately-held panies.
+Exposure to capital markets places nger commercial disciplines on businesses.